Sewing machine: Feed mechanisms

-Needle feed

 A needle feed, used only in industrial machines, moves the material while the needle is in the material.
 In fact, the needle may be the primary feeding force.
 Some implementations of needle feed rock the axis of needle motion back and forth, while other implementations keep the axis vertical while moving it forward and back.
 In both cases, there is no feed action while the needle is out of the material.
 Needle feed is often used in conjunction with a modified drop feed, and is very common on industrial two needle machines.
 Most household machines do not use needle feed.

-Walking foot

 A walking foot replaces the stationary presser foot with one that moves along with whatever other feed mechanisms the machine already has.
 As the walking foot moves, it shifts the workpiece along with it.
 It is most useful for sewing heavy materials where needle feed is mechanically inadequate, for spongy or cushioned materials where lifting the foot out of contact with the material helps in the feeding action, and for sewing many layers together where a drop feed will cause the lower layers to shift out of position with the upper layers.

-Puller feed

 Some factory machines and a few household machines are set up with an auxiliary puller feed, which grips the material being sewn (usually from behind the needles) and pulls it with a force and reliability usually not possible with other types of feed.
 Puller feeds are seldom built directly into the basic sewing machine.
 Their action must be synchronized with the needle and feed action built into the machine to avoid damaging the machine.
 Pullers are also limited to straight seams, or very nearly so.
 Despite their additional cost and limitations, pulling feeds are very useful when making large heavy items like tents and vehicle covers.

-Manual feed

 A manual feed is used primarily in freehand embroidery, quilting, and shoe repair.
 With manual feed, the stitch length and direction is controlled entirely by the motion of the material being sewn.
 Frequently some form of hoop or stabilizing material is used with fabric to keep the material under proper tension and aid in moving it around.
 Most household machines can be set for manual feed by disengaging the drop feed dogs.
 Most industrial machines can not be used for manual feed without actually removing the feed dogs.